Former Chiefs assistant coach Britt Reid charged with felony DWI for February crash

 Reid suffered a blunt force trauma injury to his groin that required emergency surgery, according to the document.

-According to the document, medical records obtained for Young showed that she suffered a severe traumatic brain injury, left parietal fracture, brain contusions and subdural hematomas.
+According to the document, medical records obtained for Young showed she suffered a severe traumatic brain injury, left parietal fracture, brain contusions and subdural hematomas.